WMD-group/PyTASER/paper/paper.md

 - Interfaced with the popular materials analysis package [`pymatgen`](https://pymatgen.org/) [@pymatgen].
 - Currently compatible with [VASP](https://www.vasp.at/wiki/index.php/The_VASP_Manual), the most popular electronic structure calculation code [@vasp].
 Other codes can also be added with a small amount of coding effort.

 A notable feature in `PyTASER` is the ability to decompose individual band transitions alongside the overall spectrum (\autoref{fig:figure2}).
 As a result, users can determine the band contributions to different spectral features.
-In experiments, this is a difficult process, requiring numerous stages of analysis and a deep understanding of the material's electronic structure [@wang:2015; @kafizas:2016].
+In experiments, this is a difficult process, requiring numerous stages of analysis and a deep understanding of the electronic structure of the material [@wang:2015; @kafizas:2016].
 By identifying the key bands, this feature greatly simplifies the process of identifying atomistic origins of electronic states, which is important for identifying the decay kinetics of such states.
 In addition to the overall spectrum, `PyTASER` can plot individual contributions for the separate light and dark states, showcasing their respective contributing transitions.

 ![A 'decomposed' TAS spectrum for GaAs, calculated using data from the Materials Project.
 This plot indicates that the '-1,0' (orange) and '-2,-1' (pink) band transitions contribute most towards the TAS spectrum in the bandgap (blue, dashed) region, in these conditions. \label{fig:figure2}](Fig2.png){width=100mm}